Q: I am trying to conceive (TTC) and taking phentermine. Could this be a problem?

 Phentermine has not been studied in any pregnant women or animals.
 There have been a few reports of lung problems and stillbirths possibly related to phentermine use during pregnancy.
 No increase in birth defects was found in women who took Fen-Phen (a medication made of phentermine and fenfluramine, which was taken off the market because of concerns that it caused heart problems).

-Phentermine is chemically related to amphetamines, a group of drugs that has been shown to increase the risk of birth defects and miscarriages.
+Phentermine is chemically related to amphetamines, a group of drugs that have been shown to increase the risk of birth defects and miscarriages.
 Since it is not known if phentermine is safe during pregnancy (and since taking phentermine is not absolutely necessary), it is not recommended for pregnant women in general or for women trying to conceive.